El Supremo (wrestler): Professional wrestling career

 El Supremo was booked for the main event of the EMLL 52nd Anniversary Show, where he was going to win a Luchas de Apuesta, mask vs. mask match against El Dorado but the match was cancelled as Mexico City was hit by a major earthquake the day before the show and it was cancelled.
 The scheduled match never took place and El Dorado later lost his mask to El Fantasma instead.
 In the early 1990s EMLL, now renamed Consejo Mundial de Lucha Libre (CMLL), introduced a wrestler called "El Supremo II" to team up with El Supremo, Supremo II was introduced so that the original Supremo could work a lighter schedule due to injuries and age.
-On December 8, 1992, El Supremo was unmasked as he lost a Luchas de Apuestas match against Pierroth, Jr. and was forced to unmask and reveal his real name after the match per Lucha Libre tradition.
+On December 8, 1992, El Supremo was unmasked as he lost a Luchas de Apuestas match against Pierroth, Jr. and was forced to unmask and reveal his real name after the match per lucha libre (the professional wrestling style originary from Mexico) tradition.
 At the time of his unmasking he announced that he was born in 1950, not 1942 to make himself appear younger than he actually was.
 Supremo and Supremo II teamed together until 1995 where El Supremo retired from wrestling and Supremo II changed his ring character to "Linx".
 After his retirement he moved back to Tijuana and worked for the local boxing and wrestling commission for a while.
 Cuevas's son currently wrestles as "El Supremo, Jr."